 for Supervised Practice Based on Substantial Equivalency.

-Part I must be completed by the Applicant.
 Part II must be completed by the relevant regulatory body and forwarded directly to CAP.

 Substantial Equivalency Process for Assessment of Academic Credentials and Supervised Practice.